rajedan/NITSpringLearning/AnnotationAutowiring/src/main/java/com/autowiring/autowired/README.md

+### Multiple Bean declaration with same Bean Id in AppConfig.java

 If more then one Bean is declared with same Bean Id which can be of same class type or different.
 Spring prefers the first declared Bean while it loads the bean.

 for example: